Cooperative play in a preschool setting enhances your child’s communication skills and enables them to learn from their peers.

 so… to preschool or not to preschool?

 Every child is different and only you as a parent know what is best for you and yours.
-However, as a veteran preschool teacher, I have witnessed the benefits first-hand in those who DO attend, and I promise you they will serve your child well in kindergarten and beyond.
+However, have witnessed the benefits first-hand in those who DO attend, and we promise you they will serve your child well in kindergarten and beyond.